Exploring EIC Grants for your UK SME? Start here.

 In this guide, I’ve explained the key things you need to know about the EIC, including the different grants it offers and who’s eligible for them.

-If you want to know whether you should apply for an EIC grant, my colleagues and I at GrantTree would be happy to perform a free Eligibility and Competitiveness Assessment, telling you which of the EIC’s three grant competitions you’re best suited for and how likely we feel you are to win funding.
+If you want to know whether you should apply for an EIC grant, my colleagues and I at GrantTree would be happy to perform a free Eligibility and Competitiveness Assessment, telling you which of the EIC’s four grant competitions you’re best suited for and how likely we feel you are to win funding.

 Book your Eligibility and Competitiveness Assessment.